-Patrons: Dr Caroline Lucas MP, Mat Fraser, Carol Royle
+Patrons: Sir David Amess MP, Caroline Lucas MP, Paul Flynn MP, Mat Fraser, Carol Royle, Dr James Le Fanu

 Safer Medicines Campaign is an independent patient safety organisation of scientists and doctors with extensive expertise in drug development.
 Our aim is to change the way medicines are tested, so they are safer for humans: moving from a system based mainly on tests on animals to one focused firmly on human biology.
 Adverse drug reactions kill 197,000 people in the EU every year and more than 100,000 in the US.
 The time for action is NOW!